Jesse Marsch: New York Red Bulls

 In January 2015, Marsch was named head coach of New York Red Bulls, replacing Mike Petke.
 In his first season at the helm, Marsch led New York to the MLS Supporters' Shield and a club record 18 league victories and 60 points and was named the MLS Coach of the Year.
 After a successful start to his career, the Red Bulls extended his contract in June 2016, offering Marsch a multi-year deal.

-In January 2017, Marsch was linked to taking over for Óscar García as the manager of Austrian club FC Red Bull Salzburg.
+In January 2017, Marsch was linked to taking over for Óscar García as the manager of Austrian club Red Bull Salzburg.
 However, both New York Red Bulls and Red Bull Salzburg denied the reports.
 In July 2018, Marsch left the Red Bulls as the coach with the most wins in the club's history, with a record of 75–32–44.
 Chris Armas followed as new head coach.

 Assistant at RB Leipzig

 Marsch became assistant to RB Leipzig head coach Ralf Rangnick for the 2018–19 season, signing a two-year contract in July 2018.
 During Marsch's tenure as an assistant for Leipzig, he was tasked with organizing the team's training sessions and preparing them for opponents.
 Marsch helped lead them to the group stage of the UEFA Europa League, where the team finished third in their group and bowed out of the competition.
 He further helped Rangnick lead the team to third place in the team's Bundesliga campaign, and to the final of the DFB-Pokal before falling to Bayern Munich in the final.
 Marsch ultimately left the team after one season to replace Marco Rose as coach of Leipzig's sister club Red Bull Salzburg.